 Amnesia is a rare medical condition that most people are aware of but few actually understand.
-This week Disability Living is blogging about a very important topic — memory loss.
+This week, The National Benefit Authority is blogging about a very important topic — memory loss.
 Memory loss affects thousands of people in North America.
 Amnesia is a medical condition that can cause severe memory loss.

 According to the Mayo Clinic, “Amnesia refers to the loss of memories, such as facts, information and experiences.”
 One thing about amnesia that most people are unaware of is the fact that it does not cause a total loss of identity.
 For example, the affected person will still probably know who they are and have a sense of self.
 Amnesia is typically permanent, and it affects someone’s ability to learn and retain new information.

 An amnesia-affected person’s brain is not able to make the connections needed for long term storage of information.
 It is also difficult for the brain to create a new memory by using stored information.
 For someone who has amnesia, short term memories “just don’t stick.”
-This is why people with amnesia are unable to remember many things.
+This is why one of the main amnesia symptoms is the inability to remember many things.
 Interestingly, those with amnesia sometimes are unable to imagine future happenings.

 - Anterograde amnesia